h a r r y l i n

 harrylinla@gmail.com

 I was born in Oklahoma USA to Taiwanese immigrant parents.
 I spent my childhood and adolescence in suburban Chicago, competing in speech tournaments and listening to rock radio stations.
-After high school, I attended Cornell University, graduating with a bachelor's in communication and minors in women's studies and social psychology.
-While at Cornell, I worked at WVBR-FM, a local radio station.
+I attended Cornell University, graduating with a bachelor's in communication and minors in women's studies and social psychology.
+While at Cornell, I worked at WVBR-FM.

-I went on to earn a master's in journalism from the University of Wisconsin at Madison.
-While at Madison, I wrote for a local newspaper, The Isthmus.
+I have a master's in journalism from the University of Wisconsin at Madison.
+At Madison, I wrote for The Isthmus newspaper.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -